MelonKony/webdev/content/utopia/vekllei/landscape/boroughs/mumen.md

 {{< button relref="/utopia/vekllei/landscape/boroughs/" >}}Back to Boroughs{{< /button >}}
 <br>
 {{< hint green >}}
-🔔 This article is about a [**borough**](/utopia/vekllei/boroughs) of [**Vekllei**](/utopia/vekllei/)
+߷ This article is about a [**borough**](/utopia/vekllei/boroughs) of [**Vekllei**](/utopia/vekllei/)
 {{< /hint >}}

-> The main beach in Mumen, the nicest of the seaside districts, is constructed out of sand imported from the dunes of Africa.
-Where the rest of the country has black sand, a symptom of its volcanic turbulence, Mumen has nice yellow sand.
+>*The main beach in Mumen, the nicest of the seaside districts, is constructed out of sand imported from the dunes of Africa.
+Where the rest of the country has black sand, a symptom of its volcanic turbulence, Mumen has nice yellow sand.*

 -- [Like Father, Like Daughter](/posts/2019-11-09-beach/)